Evolution and High Protein Diets Part 3

 The meats and fish consumed by pre-agricultural humans were almost always fresh, whereas current western diets contain significant quantities of processed, salted meats and fish preserved with nitrites and nitrates.
-Processed meats contains 10 times more NOC (5.5 µmol/kg) than fresh meat (0.5 µmol/kg).124 Pre-agricultural humans consumed their fresh meats along with high intakes s of fresh fruits and vegetables estimated to be between 35-45% of total energy14 compared to 8.1% of total energy in the current U.S. diet.125 Increased fruit and vegetable consumption increases the fecal transit time so that NOC have less contact time with the colonic mucosa and therefore may reduce the carcinogenic risk.126 Hence, the context under which high meat consumption occurred in hunter-gatherers varied significantly from what occurs in westernized populations.
+Processed meats contains 10 times more NOC (5.5 µmol/kg) than fresh meat (0.5 µmol/kg).124 Pre-agricultural humans consumed their fresh meats along with high intakes of fresh fruits and vegetables estimated to be between 35-45% of total energy14 compared to 8.1% of total energy in the current U.S. diet.125 Increased fruit and vegetable consumption decreases the fecal transit time so that NOC have less contact time with the colonic mucosa and therefore may reduce the carcinogenic risk.126 Hence, the context under which high meat consumption occurred in hunter-gatherers varied significantly from what occurs in westernized populations.

 Animal based foods were almost always consumed fresh in conjunction with copious quantities of fresh fruits and vegetables.
 Even when vegetable intake was low or absent in these peoples, there is little evidence for an association of high protein, animal based diets with colorectal cancer.
 Prior to western acculturation, the Inuit may have consumed more than 95% of their daily energy from animal and seafood,15 yet a comprehensive review examining virtually all historical and ethnographic data of these people prior to westernization was unable to document a single case of colorectal cancer.126 Should a high protein meat based diet initiate or promote colorectal cancer, then one might expect obligate carnivores such as cats to demonstrate high incidences of these malignancies.
 In, fact the opposite is true, and the rate of gastrointestinal tract cancers is quite low in domestic cats.128 In summary the case for animal based, high protein diets causing colorectal cancer, within the context of pre-agricultural diets, is weak.